-But the Closing Ceremony jean jacket is the showstopper.
+The Closing Ceremony jean jacket is their showstopper.

 “We aimed to achieve a balance of respect for the host country and celebration of our Canadian athletes,” according to the design team at Hudson’s Bay.
 “We designed a harmonious graphic that pays tribute to both countries’ national flags and it is used across all elements of the athlete kit.